Nexumi/chapter-22.1/README.md

 # chapter-22.1
 Made using <a href="https://www.getpaint.net/">Paint.NET</a> so because of the resolution I chose, setting it to 12 point font would make it really tiny so forgive me for that.
-Also I think it is for the better as you said to "Format your writing in the same way the textbook is presented."
+Also I think it is for the better as you said to "format your writing in the same way the textbook is presented."
 Click on the images to open them in a new tab (bigger as well)
 <br>
 <a href="https://nexumi.github.io/chapter-22.1/Chapter%2022.1-1.png" target="_blank"><img src="Chapter 22.1-1.png" alt="Chapter 22.1 Page 1" width="100"></a>